The LRE Foundation is proud to announce three new EU-Funded Projects

 Art of Remembrance

 This project, developed in collaboration with Tempora (Belgium), the City of Bastogne (Belgium), La Coupole Museum (France), the Nuto Revelli Foundation (Italy), and the Sybir Memorial Museum (Poland), aims to bridge the gap between history and contemporary art.
 The initiative seeks to establish artist residencies at Second World War remembrance sites across Europe, offering a unique space for artists to engage with history through their creative process.
 Alongside the residencies, workshops and seminars will be organised, actively involving local communities in the artistic journey, aiming to bridge the gap between history and contemporary art.
-The initiative seeks to establish artist residencies at Second World War remembrance sites across Europe, offering a unique space for artists to engage with history through their creative process.
-Alongside the residencies, workshops and seminars will be organised, actively involving local communities in the artistic journey.
 The resulting artwork will be showcased in travelling exhibitions, ensuring that the project’s outcomes reach a wide audience.
 These efforts will be further supported by an ambitious communication strategy, including publications and online platforms designed to make this work accessible.

 AI Remembers